 With sustainable living becoming more important to help save our planet, it's no surprise that Bangalore has seen an increase in conscious brands that minimise damage, or actively work to preserve and protect our resources.
 Living sustainably can include everything from recycling and upcycling, producing lesser waste, switching to biodegradable alternatives, or just not falling trap to blind consumerism.
-Talking Earth: Future Cities conference is all about sustainability, right from the individual to broader policies.
-Over 15 sustainable brands will be there with lifestyle, apparel, home decor, and stationery products.
-All sustainable of course!
-Keep some cash ready, because here’s some of what you can expect there.
+These sustainable brands cover everything from lifestyle to apparel and home decor to stationery products.

 Shop To Help The Planet At These Sustainable Brands From Bangalore

 A landscaping service based out of Malleshwaram, Ananas is a green design studio, that can help you set up a garden no matter the size of the space you have available.
 Apart from gardening and green decor, they also specialise in permaculture solution for those of you looking for sustainable farming options in urban living conditions.
 If you’re looking to buy plants for home, they have that too, specifically terrariums!
 Oh and they conduct workshops and volunteer sessions too, should you want to DIY at home.

 If you’ve been looking to adopt or move towards a zero-waste lifestyle, then Bare Necessities has you covered.
 Bamboo toothbrushes, reusable straws and food wraps (reusable as its made of beeswax), with their products, you have no excuse to produce large amounts of waste anymore.
 Their range of organic, natural skincare products is amazing (gentle, yet effective) be it their spa bars and scrubs, or their makeup remover and dry shampoo.
 They also have natural, barely scented detergent, for tableware as well as clothing.